jeromerg/NCase/README.md

 }
 ```

-... generates 24 hardware configurations, containing all pairs of property values.
-Remark: The `AllCombinations` definition *would produce 162 configurations* (3 x 3 x 3 x 6)!!
+... generates 24 hardware configurations, containing all property values pairwise.
+Remark: With the `AllCombinations` definition, you *would produce 162 configurations* (3 x 3 x 3 x 6)!!

-#### Tree
+#### `Tree`

+In some circumstances, you may want to define all test cases one by one.
+A good compact way for that, is to use the `Tree` definition.
+For example:

 <!--# Tree -->
 ```C#